jevazquezb/Blog_app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Blog app: integration specs for views and fix n+1 problems
+# Blog app: add devise

-> In this part of the project, we created integration tests for all of the views used in our project and solved the N+1 query problem.
+> In this part of the project, we added the devise gem to our app and use it for the registration and login of users.

 ## Built With